Introduction

 Enable buildx

-In order to use docker buildx you will need:
+In order to use docker buildx

-• enable the experimental features: export DOCKER_CLI_EXPERIMENTAL=enabled
+on linux - enable the experimental features:

-Running docker buildx should show you:
+Running docker buildx

 Usage: docker buildx COMMAND